 The big message with Roland's mid-range TD-17 line, which features new pad designs, sounds derived from the flagship Roland TD-50 module, as well as Bluetooth alongside the ability to import your own samples, is that electronic drums shouldn’t feel like a compromise to those who are learning and improving on an electronic kit.
 Hence Roland’s ‘Become a better drummer, faster’ tagline.

-High quality and highly configurable sounds aside, the main draws here are Bluetooth, and the ability to import your own samples.
+High quality and highly configurable sounds aside, the main draw for us is the ability to import your own samples.
 You can throw whatever .wav sample you have onto an SD card and into the pool of 100 user slots.
 And completing this process is a walk in the park.

 Then comes the Bluetooth.
 Many drum companies have dabbled with their own systems, but this solution makes the TD-17 one of the best electronic drum sets around.
 Pairing your device and starting to play along to tracks is fast, and rock solid.
 The Roland TD-17K's sound quality, features and playability set a new benchmark for those looking for V-Drums they aren’t going to outgrow in a hurry.